appreciative-dev/angular-interview-questions/README.md

 rebase rewrites commits (with changing a history) and put them on top of other commits (no new commit will be created), it moves feature commit on top of new changes from master

 # Describe a @ViewChild.
-static:true will resolves ViewChild before any change detection is run.
-- default - static:false will resolves it after every change detection run.
+- ``static:true`` will resolves ViewChild before any change detection is run. default - ``static: false`` will resolves it after every change detection run.
 - read: Use it to read the different token from the queried elements.

 ```